 In her free time, you can find Cindy on the water: boating, fishing or kayaking.
 She was a collegiate golfer so you may also find her on the golf course still trying to catch those birdies.

-Norma Berger, CMC: Norma received her Bachelor’s degree in Sociology and her Graduate Certificate in Geriatric Care Management from the University of Florida.
+Norma Berger, MSW, CMC: Norma received her Bachelor’s degree in Sociology and her Graduate Certificate in Geriatric Care Management from the University of Florida.
 She has worked with the aging population in Gainesville, Florida for fifteen years.
 She is a certified Aging Life Care Manager with extensive knowledge of our community and available services, allowing her to professionally coordinate care to meet the needs of seniors and their family members.
 She is an advanced professional member of the Aging Life Care Association, and also serves as a facilitator for a local support group for caregivers of people with dementia, sponsored by the Alzheimer’s Association.

 In her spare time, Norma enjoys performing in local theater productions, singing in Voices Rising Community Chorus, and cooking for friends and family.